An intuition for photogrammetry

-- BUNDLE ADJUSTMENT: Running a block bundle adjustment removes geometric distortion from a set of images of three dimensional points at different viewpoints.
-This process minimizes error between observed and predicted image points during reprojection.
+- BUNDLE ADJUSTMENT: Running a block bundle adjustment removes geometric distortion from a set of images of three-dimensional points at different viewpoints.
+This process minimizes the error between observed and predicted image points during reprojection.

 After you run a bundle adjustment, you can generate several photogrammetric products:

 ORTHOMOSAIC: Orthomosaics correct geometric distortion that’s inherent in imagery.
 By using the assigned tie points and GCPs, it can reference images to the real world.
 The final product is a seamless mosaic stitched through edge matching and color balancing.

 DIGITAL SURFACE MODEL: A digital surface model (DSM) captures the natural and built features on the Earth’s surface by including their height.
 For example, height can come from the top of buildings, tree canopy, and powerlines.

 DIGITAL TERRAIN MODEL: A digital terrain model (DTM) is simply an elevation surface representing the bare earth.
 When you take away all the features on Earth, this is what a DTM represents.
-Depending where you live, a DTM is synonymous with a Digital Elevation Model (DEM).
+Depending on where you live, a DTM is synonymous with a Digital Elevation Model (DEM).
 For example, ASTER GDEM uses stereo pairs from two images at different angles and is an example of a photogrammetric DEM.

 CONTOURS: Contours are lines of equal elevation and are a by-product of a digital terrain model.
-They are useful for showing the steepness of slope, cliffs, ridges and valleys.
+They are useful for showing the steepness of slopes, cliffs, ridges, and valleys.

 PIX4D: Pix4D is a very popular choice for photogrammetry software because it’s easy to use and has a large user base.
 For any type of drone, satellite, scans, or airplane overlapping imagery, Pix4D gives you a solid foundation in photogrammetry tools.

 ESRI ORTHOMAPPING: Esri’s ortho mapping has come a long way since it was first introduced.
-It delivers a set of tools to in ArcGIS Pro to add tie points, GCPs, and checkpoints to an ortho mapping workspace.
+It delivers a set of tools in ArcGIS Pro to add tie points, GCPs, and checkpoints to an ortho mapping workspace.
 It allows you to adjust, mosaic, edge match, and color balance any of your ortho mapping products.